didlie-dev/layr-project/index.md

 1) The first disadvantage of a centralized system is that it can threaten the confidentiality of user data.

 **Internal privacy breaches**: When a user sends a file to a typical centralized storage provider, they are trusting that the company employees won’t view or make use of that data.
-Additionally, they trust that the company won’t unreasonably share their data with third parties, such as governments, which are increasingly requesting more data from providers such as Google[1].
+Additionally, they trust that the company won’t unreasonably share their data with third parties, such as governments, which are increasingly requesting more data from providers such as Google [1].
 Unfortunately it’s are not possible to completely ensure that either of these situations won’t arise unless the the system supports client-side encryption, which we’ll explain and demonstrate later [2].

 **External privacy breaches**: Valuable, centrally stored data is a target for external parties, such as hackers.
 The attacks on iCloud in 2014 and Dropbox in 2012 are examples of this type of incident occurring in the cloud storage realm [3][4].
-According to a whitepaper put out by Storj, a company with their own decentralized storage product, the centralized model is weaker “ [b]ecause client-side encryption is nonstandard, the traditional cloud is vulnerable to a variety of security threats, including man-in-the-middle attacks, malware, and application flaws that expose private consumer and corporate data.”[5]
+According to a whitepaper put out by Storj, a company with their own decentralized storage product, the centralized model is weaker "[b]ecause client-side encryption is nonstandard, the traditional cloud is vulnerable to a variety of security threats, including man-in-the-middle attacks, malware, and application flaws that expose private consumer and corporate data."[5]

 2) The second disadvantage to a centralized architecture is that it introduces single points of failure.

 Single points of failure in a system can crop up from employee error, such as case in 2017 when an Amazon S3 engineer crippled almost 150,000 domains for four hours [6].
 According to Storj, centralized services are less reliable “because many storage devices rely on the same infrastructure, failures is correlated across files and systems” [7].

+Additionally, the diagram above shows how the distance between nodes can vary.
+In practical terms, this means a user who is located far away from where their files are stored will experience more latency than users located closer to their files.

-Additionally, the distance between nodes varies greatly, which affects the usability of the service on the other side of the world due to the additional latency.
-Let’s explore an alternative model: decentralized file storage.
+So let’s explore an alternative model: decentralized file storage.

 ### Decentralized cloud storage